GeoARit/.github/profile/README.md

 ---

-## 💠 The Three Layers of the Platform
+## 💠 GeoNeuroSpatial Engine

-These are the three pillars of the system — the human layer, the world layer, and the meaning layer — working together to turn physical life into something understandable, navigable, and emotionally aware.
+These three layers **combine to form the GeoNeuroSpatial Engine** — a system where the human layer, the world layer, and the meaning layer work together to transform physical life into something understandable, navigable, predictive, and emotionally aware.

 ```mermaid
 flowchart TD